 This is the most important of the 3 points and what will ultimately determine the rate at which you lose weight / body fat.
 The more positive changes you make to your nutrition, movement patterns, sleep quality and stress management the more you can expect to lose.
 Those doing our good to great program in the past typically lose between2 and 4kg of body fat in 4 weeks and they are making improving their nutrition one of their top priorities to do so.

-Yes genetics and your body type will also play a role.
-I’m not going to go any deeper than that as this one is there ultimately isn’t much you can do about this one.
+Yes, genetics and your body type will play a role.
+I’m not going to go any deeper than that.

 If you are making it a top priority 0.5-1kg per week of body fat per week is what you can expect to lose.